Project 491

 Project 491 is an initiative led by AusPATH in response to the Queensland Government’s restriction on gender affirming care (GAC) for trans and gender diverse (TGD) children.

-This includes stopping access to both stage one (puberty blockers) and stage two (hormone therapy) treatments for patients under 18 in QLD public health system.
+QLD has stopped access to both stage one (puberty blockers) and stage two (hormone therapy) treatments for patients under 18 in the QLD public health system.
 This decision has left at least 491 children stranded without access to care.

 AusPATH continues to raised, in collaboration with care providers in Queensland and across Australia, to establish multi-disciplinary pathways to ensure affected young people receive timely, evidence-based care.

-If you are a family in Queensland affected by the stoppage of access to public gender affirming care for young people under 18, you may be eligible for support through Project 491.
+If you are a family in Queensland affected by the stoppage of access to public gender affirming care, you may be eligible for support through Project 491.
 This fund has been created to help cover the costs of puberty blockers and gender affirming hormone therapy through the private system for those experiencing financial hardship.

 With care,